Extinguishing the FIRE: environmental quenching of satellite galaxies around Milky Way-mass hosts in simulations: Definition of quiescence

 We also consider an alternative definition of quiescence based on the absence of significant amounts of HI gas.
 We explored different mass thresholds ranging from $M_{\rm HI}=10^{4-9}\,\Msun$, which resulted in identical quiescent fractions for $M_{\rm HI}<10^{4-7}\,\Msun$, and unphysically quiescent populations for higher thresholds.
 The stability of the quiescent fraction over a large range of HI mass thresholds is because of a lack of galaxies in our sample with $M_{\rm HI}\lesssim10^6\,\Msun$ (see Figure~\ref{fig:HI_content}).
 Within the host halo ($\approx300-400\,\kpc$) this is typically interpreted as highly effective environmental gas removal, but the fact that the trend persists out to around 2 Mpc could indicate resolution or other numerical effects that prohibit galaxies from retaining smaller quantities of HI.

-Using a time-based definition of quiescent leads to labeling some satellites as quiescent that contain significant amounts of HI, even for times of up to 600 Myr, and produces significant differences in some of our other results depending on the exact time used.
-Whereas, using an HI-based definition classifies some satellites that have formed stars as recently as $\lesssim100$ Myr ago as quiescent.
-We opt to combine the two criteria to create a conservative definition of quiescence that takes into account numerical resolution.
-We adopt the time criterion of no star formation in a galaxy within the last 200 Myr based on our reasoning in Section~\ref{sec:q_def}.
-We combine this with $M_{\rm HI}<10^6\,\Msun$ based on $\gtrsim140$ gas cells resolving the gas relatively well, and this amount of gas correlating with episodes of star formation (Section~\ref{sec:case_studies}).
+We opt to combine the time and $\MHI$ criteria to create a conservative definition of quiescence that takes into account numerical resolution: no star formation in a galaxy within the last 200 and $M_{\rm HI}<10^6\,\Msun$.
 We find that when we change the time in this combined definition, the corresponding variations in the quiescent fraction are small ($\lesssim0.05$) and there is no longer a strong time dependence to our results where we subsample host systems or satellite populations.
+We show the quiescent fraction around each host in the simulations using this definition in Figure~\ref{fig:QF_each_host}.